-In fact the lucky ones are sold into the veal industry where they will endure a few short years before meeting their maker.
+Some of the male calves are sold into the veal industry where they will endure a few short years before meeting their maker.
 Welfare on veal farms is not known for its high quality, shall we say.

-Although, maybe they’re not so lucky because it might just be a better option to get it over with and take the bullet to the head when you’re a few days old.
+It’s a bit of a stretch calling them the lucky ones because it might just be a better option to get it over with and take the bullet to the head when you’re a few days old.

 I think I’d rather the latter option to be honest.

 Often, it’s just more cost effective to kill the young male calves.